vedran-/BabelSheet/README.md

 # BabelSheet

-BabelSheet is an automated translation tool for Google Sheets that uses AI to provide high-quality translations while maintaining consistency through a term base.
+BabelSheet is an automated translation tool that leverages AI to deliver high-quality translations with comprehensive validation.
+It translates texts from Google Sheets with their full context and builds an intelligent term base from existing translations.
+The multi-stage validation process combines local checks for technical accuracy (punctuation, capitalization, etc.) with AI-powered semantic validation that ensures translations maintain proper context and terminology.
+Failed translations automatically re-enter the translation pipeline until they meet quality standards, creating a robust feedback loop that consistently produces superior translations.

 ## Features